bbond007/MiSTer_MidiLink/README.md

 Modem mode supporting a small subset of common Hayes 'AT' Commands.
 Default speed for this mode is 115200 BPS

-Uartmode [MIDI/MIDI-38K] : Remote / UDP
+Uartmode : MIDI : Remote / UDP

-Direct Connect to another MiSTer or other computer.
+Direct connect to another MiSTer or other computer.

 Default speed: